HaochenZ11/CMU-VLA-Challenge/docker/README.md

 # CMU VLA Challenge Docker Instructions
+Two docker images are used for the challenge:
+- `ubuntu20_ros_system`: docker image for the system simulator - this image should NOT be modified
+- `ubuntu20_ros`: docker image for the AI module - this will be the image you modify when developing the model

+You may modify `Dockerfile` to edit the docker image for the module developed.

 Prior to following these instructions, make sure you have pulled this repo and copied it to your `/home/$USER` folder.
 If you want to use a different path, refer to the note under the section [Run and Modify Docker Image](#run-and-modify-docker-image).